-Parliament: Indian lawmakers attend five-day special session
+Parliament: Indian lawmakers begin five-day special session

 Special sessions are not that common - according to legislative expert Chakshu Roy, the government has sometimes convened them "for specific occasions, like commemorating parliamentary or national milestones".

-The government has asked lawmakers to attend a function on Tuesday that will "commemorate the rich legacy" of India's parliament.

-After the function, the session will be shifted to India's new parliament, which Mr Modi inaugurated in May amid a boycott by opposition leaders.
-This will be the first session to be held in the new building, which replaces the older, British-era parliament.
+This will be the first session to be held in India's new parliament, which Mr Modi inaugurated in May amid a boycott by opposition leaders.

-The announcement of the session last month had sparked criticism from opposition leaders, who questioned the "secrecy" over the agenda.
-Some commentators speculated that the government might call early elections or even change the country's name from India to Bharat (after a controversy erupted over a possible name change).
+The announcement of the session last month had sparked criticism from opposition leaders, who questioned the government's "secrecy" over the agenda.
+It also sparked intense speculation, with some commentators saying that the government might call early elections or even change the country's name from India to Bharat (after a controversy erupted over a possible name change).

-Other said the government might introduce a historic bill that will reserve seats for women in state legislatures and parliament.
+Other said the government may introduce a historic bill that will reserve seats for women in state legislatures and parliament - some opposition leaders also supported this during an all-party meeting on Sunday.

-The government has not commented on or confirmed any of this.
+But the government has not confirmed any of this.

-Last week, the government had released a "tentative agenda" for the session, which listed four bills for debate, including a controversial bill that will change how India's chief election commissioner is appointed.
+Last week, it had released a "tentative agenda" for the session which listed four bills for debate, including a controversial bill that will change how India's chief election commissioner is appointed.

 Opposition parties have objected to the bill, calling it "undemocratic" and saying that it will reduce the independence of the Election Commission and its officers.

-The government has not confirmed whether the bill will be discussed during the five-day session.
+However, this bill is not in the list of items that the government gave to opposition leaders on Sunday.

 BBC News India is now on YouTube.
 Click here to subscribe and watch our documentaries, explainers and features.